-The First State Asian Quality Bond returned 0.27% for the month of October on a net of fees SGD term.
+The First State Asian Quality Bond returned -0.02% for the month of November on a net of fees SGD term.

-The return was largely attributed to the tightening in credit spreads which more than offset the rise in US treasury yields.
+The negative return was largely due to fees.
+Otherwise, the portfolio return would have been a small positive as the tightening in credit spreads and coupons received more than offset the rise in US treasury yields.

-On a relative basis, the fund performed largely in line with the index.
+On a relative basis, the fund slightly underperformed the index due to our short in Indonesia and securities selection.

 On a year-to-date basis, our overweight in credit along with security selection both added value during the January to April period.
 Our overweight in US interest rate duration which we held since the start of the year also contributed positively to our excess return.
-This outperformance was especially significant in the May to August period during which the 10-year US treasury yield rallied by around 100bps.
+This outperformance was especially significant in the May to August period during which 10-year US treasury yield rallied by around 100bps.
 Our underweight in both Indonesia and Philippines spread duration detracted value for a big part of the year.
 Since September, we have gone neutral on US duration as we believe rates are likely to consolidate in a narrow range.
+We moved to short duration in November as we believe a trade war resolution between the US and China could exert upwards pressure on yields amid thinning year end liquidity.
 In credit, we remained cautious while selectively participating in new issues.
-These positioning resulted in our funds performing largely in line with index over the past two months.
+These positioning resulted in our funds performing largely in line with index over the past few months.

-An nnualised Performance in SGD (%) 1 Since
+Annualised Performance in SGD (%) 1

-1 yr 3 yrs 5 yrs inception
+1 yr 3 yrs 5 yrs Since inception

-Class A (SGD - Q Dist) (Ex initial charges) 10.7 N/A N/A 2.7
+Class A (SGD - Q Dist) (Ex initial charges) 10.5 3.6 N/A 2.6

-Class A (SGD - Q Dist) (Inc initial charges) 6.3 N/A N/A 1.3
+Class A (SGD - Q Dist) (Inc initial charges) 6.1 2.2 N/A 1.2

-Benchmark 11.9 N/A N/A 3.7
+Benchmark 11.6 4.7 N/A 3.7

 1 Source: Lipper, First State Investments.
 Single pricing basis with net income reinvested.
-Data as at 31 October 2019.
+Data as at 30 November 2019.
 The First State Asian Quality Bond inception date: 1 November 2016.
 The benchmark displayed is the JP Morgan Asia Credit Investment Grade Index (SGD Index) (Hedged to SGD).